 Community Visitors Scheme (CVS)

-The Community Visitors Scheme is an Australian Federal Government initiative.
-It aims to help establish and strengthen links between people living in aged care homes and their local community.
+The Community Visitors Scheme is an Australian Federal Government initiative which aims to help establish and strengthen links between people living in aged care homes and their local community.

 The City of Norwood Payneham & St Peters administers the scheme, which operates in Aged Care facilities within the Cities of Norwood Payneham & St Peters, Burnside and Campbelltown Councils.

 By befriending a person living in an aged care home, you have a chance to make a difference to their life, and potentially your own.